Joey-Yannuzzi/DragoonRelease/README.md

 # DragoonRelease

-Contains the Windows and Mac builds of Dragoon to be played
+Contains the Windows and Mac* builds of Dragoon to be played

 Controls:
   W, A, S, D moves cursor
   Spacebar is for selection
   W and S to navigate command menu

-To play the game download the ZIP, unpack it and run the .EXE or Mac equivalent
+To play the game download the ZIP, unpack it and run the .EXE *Mac build currently not working